mewc/linktree_dev_test/B-linktree-task/app/README.md

 # Linktree backend task

 Michael Carters work on the Backend task for linktree.
 Requirements are in the directory above.

+TDD express server in javascript and mock services.

 ## Getting Started